the-turing-way/the-turing-way/chapters/reproducible_environments.md

   ```
   The full stop meant the file was put where the terminal I was writing in was located.
 Note for the copying in/out of the container I ran the commands from outside the container, hence needing the sha to point to it.

+<a name="Volumes"></a>
 ### Volumes

+    - VOLUMES: Directories that should be managed separately from the container (e.g. persistent data that should be kept after the container exits)

 - If you do some work in a container, close it, then open a new container from the image your work will be gone because it's building from the start
 - If you need to do work in a container and save it you can make a "volume" where it'll save the work so even if you close the container when you next make one from that image it'll still have your work.
 Do this by